aprilso/epicodus-project-3/README.md

 ## Specs

 Describe: beepBoop()

-1. Test: "It should return an array with a 0 if the number 0 is inputted" Expect(beepBoop(0).toEqual([0]);
+Test 1: "It should return an array with a 0 if the number 0 is inputted"

+Expect(beepBoop(0).toEqual([0]);

-2. Test: “If a user inputs a 5, the program should display a list of values: "0", "Beep!", "Boop", "Won't you be my neighbor?", 4, 5”
+Test 2: “If a user inputs a 5, the program should display a list of values: "0", "Beep!", "Boop", "Won't you be my neighbor?", 4, 5”

 Expect:(beepBoop(5).toEqual(“'0', Beep!, Boop!,"Won't you be my neighbor?", 4, 5”)

-3. Test: "If a user inputs a 10, the number 10 should be replaced with "Beep!"
+Test 3: "If a user inputs a 10, the number 10 should be replaced with "Beep!"

 Expect: (beepBoop(10).toEqual("0, Beep!, Boop!, Won't you be my neighbor?, 4, 5, 6, 7, 8, 9, Beep!")

-4. Test: "If a user inputs a 13, the number 13 should be replaced with "Won't you be my neighbor?"
+Test 4: "If a user inputs a 13, the number 13 should be replaced with "Won't you be my neighbor?"

 Expect: (beepBoop(13).toEqual("0, Beep!, Boop!, Won't you be my neighbor?, 4, 5, 6, 7, 8, 9, Beep!, Beep!, Boop!, Won't you be my neighbor?")